Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Simulation Study

-These simulation results validate the effectiveness of the TCN autoencoder in mitigating a wide range of interference types under realistic altimeter conditions.
-Across various terrain types and flight paths, the TCN model demonstrated consistent altitude estimation accuracy and robustness to tone, QPSK, and 5G-style interference.
+These simulation results validate the effectiveness of the TCAE in mitigating a wide range of interference types under realistic altimeter conditions.
+Across various terrain types and flight paths, the TCAE model demonstrated consistent altitude estimation accuracy and robustness to tone, QPSK, and 5G-style interference.
 This confirms the model’s practical utility in operational altimeter scenarios.